iren57/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-reate a script that counts the number of directo
+Create a script that lists environment variables.

-DME.mdn the PATH.